An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 Concluding thoughts

-A word of caution: tseffects
+A word of caution: tseffects is very naive to your

 model.
 This is true in three ways.
 First, it relies on the user to